OpenChain-Project/Automotive-WG/2025-11-workshop-agenda.md

  		- *by Norio Kobota, Sony/OpenChain [SBOM Work Group](https://lists.openchainproject.org/g/sbom)*
    		- *by Ayumi Watanabe, Hitachi-Solutions*
    	- 09:30: 'Catena-X Expert Group Software and how the new Car SBOM Standard is intended to be used in the context of new Cybersecurity regulations' [Catena-X](https://catena-x.net/) / [Eclipse Tractus-X](https://eclipse-tractusx.github.io/)
-   		- *by Marvin Hubl, Catena-X Expert Group Software Lead*
+   		- *by Alexander Denk, BMW, Catena-X Expert Group Software*
    	 - 09:45: '[SPDX Version 3.x](https://github.com/spdx/spdx-3-model) - overview, differences to 2.x and benefits for the supply chain of switching to the new version + outlook on upcoming Version 3.1 with new profiles'
    	 	- *by Alexios Zavras, Intel/SPDX Project*
 	 - 10:00: '[CycloneDX Version 1.7](https://cyclonedx.org/news/cyclonedx-v1.7-released/) - overview, differences to 1.6 and benefits for the supply chain of switching to the new version'